technology

 Technology Overview

-Intelligent software-driven, customizable, system IP solutions for efficient, yet unprecedented scale for SoCs and chiplets.
-Removes guesswork, reduces risk and cost of delivering complex high-performance systems.
+Smart, customizable system IP solutions that drive unmatched efficiency and scale for SoCs and chiplets.
+Eliminate guesswork, slash risks, and cut costs while delivering high-performance systems.

 Performance